by Susan Flantzer © Unofficial Royalty 2014

 Prince Albert received his primary and secondary education in Monaco and graduated from the Lycée Albert Premier of Monaco in 1976.
 He spent time in his mother’s native country at Camp Tecumseh on Lake Winnipesaukee in Moultonborough, New Hampshire where he attended summer camp and was a camp counselor for six summers in the 1970s.
 Prince Albert spent additional time in the United States when he attended Amherst College in Amherst, Massachusetts as Albert Grimaldi.
 At Amherst College, he joined the Chi Psi fraternity, and the Amherst Glee Club, graduating in 1981 with a Bachelor of Arts degree in political science.

-After his graduation from college, Prince Albert had a number of educational opportunities that broadened his experience.
+After he graduated from college, Prince Albert had several educational opportunities that broadened his experience.
 From September 1981 – April 1982, Prince Albert trained onboard the French Navy’s helicopter carrier “Jeanne d’Arc.”
-He trained with various international companies in the United States and Europe in the fields of communication, financial management, and marketing from January 1983 to late 1985.
+He trained with various international companies in the United States and Europe in communication, financial management, and marketing from January 1983 to late 1985.
 Since May 1993, Prince Albert has led the Monaco delegation to the General Assembly of the United Nations and has regularly taken the floor on behalf of the Principality of Monaco.

 Prince Albert has enjoyed participating in a variety of sports.
 He represented Monaco in Two-Man Bobsled and Four-Man Bobsled in five Winter Olympics (1988/Calgary, 1992/Albertville, 1994/Lillehammer, 1998/Nagano, 2002/Salt Lake City).
 Prince Albert has been a member of the International Olympic Committee since 1985 and is President of the Monegasque Olympic Committee.